Back to school - keeping kids protected

 To help you keep kids safe at school we have a range of face coverings available that are suitable for children, or for teens and adults.

 How should my child put on a face covering?

-It’s important that you teach your kids how to use a face mask correctly.
+It’s important that if they choose to wear a mask, that you teach your kids how to use it correctly.

 The current advice from the WHO is:

 - Before you put on a mask, clean your hands with soap and water or an alcohol-based hand sanitiser

 - Cover your mouth and nose with the mask, and make sure there are no gaps between your face and the mask

 - Avoid touching the mask while using it, if you do wash your hands with soap and water or an alcohol-based hand sanitiser